Fil-Language/Filc/CONTRIBUTING.md

 ## Issues

-Filc use GitHub issues to track issues and development.
+Filc uses GitHub issues to track issues and development.

 Before opening a new one, check that there is not an existing [issue](https://github.com/Fil-Language/Filc/issues) answering to your problem.